simoncrowe/dominant_frequencies_video/README.md

 ## dominant_frequencies_video
 Provides methods for getting dominant pixel hue and audio frequency from a given frame of a video file.
 ## To use
-- Clone the repository to where you want to work on it.
+- Clone the repository to where the script you want to use it in is located.

 i.e. git clone https://github.com/simoncrowe/dominant_frequencies_video